Carnegie Mellon Graduate Earns ACM Doctoral Dissertation Award

 About the ACM Doctoral Dissertation Award

 Presented annually to the author(s) of the best doctoral dissertation(s) in computer science and engineering.
 The Doctoral Dissertation Award is accompanied by a prize of $20,000, and the Honorable Mention Award is accompanied by a prize totaling $10,000.
-Financial sponsorship of the award is provided by Google.
 Winning dissertations will be published in the ACM Digital Library as part of the ACM Books Series.

 ACM, the Association for Computing Machinery, is the world's largest educational and scientific computing society, uniting educators, researchers, and professionals to inspire dialogue, share resources, and address the field's challenges.
 ACM strengthens the computing profession's collective voice through strong leadership, promotion of the highest standards, and recognition of technical excellence.
 ACM supports the professional growth of its members by providing opportunities for life-long learning, career development, and professional networking.